ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 presented forms.

 The Headers MUST be CBOR formatted for CBOR serialization.
-This includes both the issued and Presented Headers in the presented form.
+This includes both the Issuer Header and Presentation Header in the presented form.

 The issued form consists of a three-element array, while the presented form consists of a four-element array.